parvister/parvister/README.md

 - Setup segments in Mailchimp (need the funnel/lead form to
 - be done)
 - Send out press release to media database (after site is done)
-- Submit site to relavant forums/reddit
+- Submit site to relevant forums/reddit
 - ONGOING: Start pushing media spots
 - ONGOING: Start adding media spots and shoutouts on social
 - and website